FreelandBW

 Education: B.S.I.E., Bradley University; MSIE, Ph.D., Georgia Institute of Technology

-Sponsors Professor Emeritus of Business Administration James R. Freeland taught in the Technology and Operations Management area at the University of Virginia Darden School of Business for 40 years.
-He was involved in the required teaching programs in the MBA full-time program and EMBA and electives in operations and ethics.
-He joined the Darden Faculty in 1979.
 From 1993 to 2012, he served in the Dean's Office as senior associate dean for faculty and research, where he was chief strategist for faculty and research matters.
-Major accomplishments during his 19 years in the Dean's Office include hiring over 61 new faculty, increasing the diversity of the Darden faculty substantially, having Darden consistently rated as the best teaching faculty, significantly increasing the research productivity, and promoting evidence-based decision-making to create a climate of equity and transparency for the faculty.
+Major accomplishments during his 19 years in the Dean's Office include hiring over 60+ new faculty, increasing the diversity of the Darden faculty substantially, having Darden consistently rated as the best teaching faculty in the world, significantly increasing the research productivity, and promoting evidence-based decision-making to create a climate of equity and transparency for the faculty.

 Selected Publications